rdc2697/TB_WHO2023/README.md

    - The model was evaluated using RMSE, R-squared, and MAE.
    - Visualizations were created to compare predictions with actual values and to analyze residuals.

+### Code

+The code for the linear regression analysis can be found in the Linear_Regression_Analysis.R file in the directory.

 ## Analysis and Visualization

 ### Correlation Matrix